The 10 step Korean skin care routine is a comprehensive and exhaustive ten-step procedure that aims to improve the health of the skin and its beauty.

 Some people note that 10 steps a day is too much.
 The Korean Skincare Routine isn’t a mandatory 10 daily steps.
 There are a few that should only be done a few times a week.

-It also helps treatment products soak into the skin for greater effect.
 Exfoliators use a broad range of materials to scrub and buff the skin.
-There are two types of exfoliators.
+There are two types of exfoliators – “Mechanical” and “Chemical”.

 Chemical exfoliators don’t need to be scrubbed but rather work to loosen the dead skin.
 Common chemical exfoliating ingredients are salicylic acid, beta and alpha hydroxy acids or fruit acids.